gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 ## 2. Looking For Existing Libraries

-Just like my `install_missing.sh` script did, I don't want to be redundant and install libraries that already are available in the current system.
-I want to download and install them just if they are missing.
+Just like my `install_missing.sh` script did, it checks for preinstalled libraries that match the requirements.
+I didn't want to be redundant and install libraries that already are available in the current system (more on that later) or in a common directory for multiple projects.
+I just want to download and install them if they are missing.

-To check if a package is available in CMake, one can usually just use `find_package`, but sadly, CMake scripts cannot define targets, and config file are not meant to be ran in script mode.
+To check if a package is available in CMake, one can simply use `find_package`.
+Sadly, CMake scripts cannot define targets, and CMake config file are not meant to be ran in script mode.
 Another technical reason is that the find module or the library's CMake config file might trigger errors in our package manager script.
 Running any CMake script in the same process as this one is undesirable.

 So I went with the same way as my shell script: generate a `CMakeLists.txt` file and try to run CMake on it to get a result.